jshmnrd/jshmnrd.ca/content/z-draft-test/aotm-202605-iftefwm.md

 <p class="callout lt-red">
     <b>Disclaimer:</b><br>
-    Not everyone who reads this will enjoy this album, <u>and that's okay!</u> Metal is an acquired taste to begin with, but this especially is a tough pill for the "uninitiated".I'd encourage everyone who reads this to give it a shot - <i>who knows, you might like it!</i>
+    Not everyone who reads this will enjoy this album, <u>and that's okay!</u> Metal is an acquired taste to begin with, but this especially is a tough pill for the "uninitiated".
+I'd encourage everyone who reads this to give it a shot - <i>who knows, you might like it!</i>
 </p>

 ### Why did I pick this album?